What Are The Pros & Cons Of Ceramic Watches?

 A luxury timepiece on a rubber strap had not been successfully done before, but Jean Claude Biver’s Big Bang proved it possible.

-The Big Bang Black Magic is a close relatively of that first one, albeit enhanced.
-Hublot recognized that their clientele were wearing their timepieces without fear, and they moved to improve on their construction.
+The Big Bang Black Magic we’re highlighting here is a close relative of that first Big Bang, albeit with a few enhancements.
+Hublot recognized that their clientele was wearing their timepieces without fear and they moved to improve on the materials used.

-Unlike that first Big Bang which was marked by a steel case and only a ceramic bezel, this Black Magic features a black matte ceramic case as well as bezel along with a carbon fiber dial.
-The watch will eternally be recognized as a sports watch icon, and its design is sure to inspire endless watches in the future.
+Unlike that first Big Bang which was marked by a steel case and only a ceramic bezel, this Black Magic features a full matte black ceramic case and bezel along with a carbon fiber dial.
+The watch will be eternally recognized as a sports watch icon, and its design is sure to inspire endless watches in the future.

 In fact, it already has.
 Hublot quickly noted the positive response and moved to integrate ceramic throughout many of its other models, including the Classic Fusion and Big Bang King collections.